 - Repeat 8 reps on each leg.

-This drill helps an athlete gain an appreciation for the balance and control required to accelerate and decelerate.
+This youth agility training exercise helps an athlete gain an appreciation for the balance and control required to accelerate and decelerate.

-Designed to develop and improve coordination, reflexes, power and stability in the core and hip reflexes, this agility training exercise is ideal for multi-functional athletes participating in any sport.
+Designed to develop and improve coordination, reflexes, power and stability in the core and hip reflexes, this agility training exercise is ideal for multi-functional athletes taking part in any sport.

 - Set up cones in a straight line, about 15 yards in front of the athlete, placing 15 yards between each cone.